astropy/package-template/docs/ape17.rst

 ------------------------

-`tox <https://tox.readthedocs.io/en/latest/>`__ is a tool for automating commands, which is well suited to e.g. running tests for your package or building the documentation.
-One of the benefits of using tox is that it will (by default) create a source distribution for your package and install it into a virtual environment before running tests or building docs, which means that it will be a good test of whether e.g. you have declared the package data correctly.
+`tox <https://tox.readthedocs.io/en/latest/>`__ is a tool for automating commands, which is well suited to, e.g., running tests for your package or building the documentation.
+One of the benefits of using tox is that it will (by default) create a source distribution for your package and install it into a virtual environment before running tests or building docs, which means that it will be a good test of whether, e.g., you have declared the package data correctly.

 As a starting point, copy over the ``tox.ini`` file generated in :ref:`Step 0 <step0>`.